transducens/Idiomata-Cognitor/README.md

 ## Language identifier for Romance languages

-Idiomata Cognitor is a multilingual language classifier focused on a number of Romance languages, trained with Bayesian methods.
+Idiomata Cognitor is a multilingual highly-accurate language classifier focused on a number of Romance languages, trained with Bayesian methods.
 It complements general language detectors by offering finer classification within Romance languages.

 ## Description